Universal movies to move to Peacock streaming service on quicker timeline

 LOS ANGELES, July 6 (Reuters) - Comcast Corp’s Universal Pictures will send new movies exclusively to the company’s Peacock streaming service no later than four months after they debut in theaters, the company said on Tuesday.

-Media companies are adding movies and TV shows to their streaming services to compete with Netflix Inc (NFLX.O), Walt Disney Co (DIS.N) and others vying for home viewers.
+Media companies are adding movies and TV shows to their streaming services to compete with Netflix Inc, Walt Disney Co and others vying for home viewers.

 The deal between Universal and Peacock covers what the industry calls the “Pay-One” window, the time when movies that have left theaters play on streaming services or cable channels.
 That period typically lasts 18 months.

 Universal and Peacock agreed to carve that window into three segments.
 New movies will go to Peacock for the first and last four months of the 18-month period.
-For the 10-month period in between, Universal will offer the films to other distributors to license.
+For the 10-month period in the middle, Universal will offer the films to other distributors.

 “By showcasing content across multiple platforms throughout the Pay-One window, (Universal) titles will constantly refresh across the streaming ecosystem ensuring no title or platform is oversaturated,” the company statement said.